StyrkarBlaer/StyrkarBlaer/README.md

 This is where i hang out sometimes and put my code, <br>
 I graduated from school so i figured i should try to build my professional presence online.

-Currently i'm learning everything front end related.
+Currently i'm About JS/React and its many frameworks.

 <summary>⚡️ The stuff i put here</summary>